NicholasSynovic/mc-docker-servers/README.md

 - timezone
   - The timezone of the server.
 Needed for TZData.
   - **Default:** America/Chicago
-  - **Range:** Any timezone that is supported by TZData
+  - **Range:** Any timezone that is supported by TZData.
+- tunnel
+  - The tunnelling system that is used to port forward the `tcp/udp` port of the server. `lan` means that there is no port-forwarding.
+  - **Default:** lan
+  - **Range:** lan, ngrok
 - xms
-  - The minimum amount of memory to give to the server
+  - The minimum amount of memory to give to the server.
   - **Default:** 1024m
   - **Range:** Any amount of memory that is supported by Docker and your machine greater than 0m.
 Suppported size formats can be found [here](https://minecraft.gamepedia.com/Server/Requirements#Server_requirements).
 - xmx